Whiskey Tango Foxtrot (Scandal): Plot

 Mellie and Cyrus meanwhile try to figure out whether Fitz knows about Defiance, as suggested by Olivia.

 While trying to discover who murdered Wendy, Huck notices that her cell phone is ringing with the number belonging to someone in The Pentagon: Captain Jake Ballard.
 When Olivia goes to investigate she discovers that Jake Ballard is the man whom she flirted with earlier that morning.
 He is only able to tell her that Wendy offered him some information a few days previously.
 Before she leaves Jake invites her to dinner but Olivia declines.

 Fitz decides to send a SEAL team in to save the U.S. soldiers but Cyrus convinces him to wait.
-Shortly after, on the way to the christening of Cyrus’s child, Mellie admits to Defiance to Fitz and then tells him it was Cyrus’s fault and that Fitz is right to attempt to cut him out.
+Shortly after, on the way to the christening of Cyrus's child, Mellie admits to Defiance to Fitz and then tells him it was Cyrus's fault and that Fitz is right to attempt to cut him out.
 She then urges Fitz to listen to his instincts and send in the SEAL team.

-At Ella’s christening Olivia and Fitz exchange meaningful looks and at the party afterwards they break away to have sex in a mechanical closet.
+At Ella's christening Olivia and Fitz exchange meaningful looks and at the party afterwards they break away to have sex in a mechanical closet.
 Afterwards Olivia confesses to Defiance but Fitz reiterates that they are over.

 Directly afterwards he is called to watch the rescue of the soldiers and is shocked when there is no one at the building where the hostages are supposedly being kept.
-He realizes they have a mole.
+He is told that they have a mole.

 Meanwhile, Abby goes to David to try and reconnect with him and he shuts her down.
 David accidentally discovers a flash drive in his apartment belonging to Wendy with secret military intel on it.

 Taking a shower at the end of the day Fitz is joined again by Mellie but when she tries to initiate sex he screams at her before apologizing and crying.

 Upon returning home, Olivia calls Jake in order to accept his invitation to dinner.
 As they discuss potential venues for their dinner date Jake sits down on his couch in front of a wall of TV screens displaying images of Olivia and the inside of her apartment.

 Production

-News of Scott Foley’s casting was revealed in January 2013.
-Foley had previously appeared on Grey’s Anatomy, also created by Shonda Rhimes.
+News of Scott Foley's casting was revealed in January 2013.
+Foley had previously appeared on Grey's Anatomy, also created by Shonda Rhimes.

 The shots of Olivia Pope swimming were included after Kerry Washington told Shonda Rhimes she was on the swim team in high school.